bplmaps/lmec-main-site/content/articles/interview-steven-beaucher.md.md

 So I still remember all those, and even to this day, whenever I'm traveling in the world, I'm always looking for maps like that that show me cartographic ghosts, where there's a piece of history that's still represented, and you're just waiting for the next map to cover it up.
 That is forever ingrained in me as something that engaged me.

-{{< figure src="https://collections.lib.uwm.edu/digital/iiif/agdm/6088/full/,1200/0/default.jpg" caption="A [tourist map of Paris](https://collections.lib.uwm.edu/digital/collection/agdm/id/6088/) from the American Geographical Society collections" class="figure-right" >}}
+{{< figure src="https://collections.lib.uwm.edu/digital/iiif/agdm/6088/full/,1200/0/default.jpg" caption="_A_ [_tourist map of Paris_](https://collections.lib.uwm.edu/digital/collection/agdm/id/6088/) _from the American Geographical Society collections._" class="figure-right" >}}

 **There's a huge overlap between people who love cities and people who love transportation and people who love maps.
 Why do you think that those categories so often overlap with one another?**

 There's a few reasons.
 One is there's a functional level.
-In order to navigate complex urban environments, you need tools and devices.So you start to use maps and you become familiar with them.
+In order to navigate complex urban environments, you need tools and devices.
+So you start to use maps and you become familiar with them.
 Ideally, you come to like them—out of necessity.
-But also you might like one map over another because it's prettier, or this one's easier to read.
+But also you might like one map over another because it's prettier, or easier to read.

 And then there's sort of a tourist aspect.
-If you go to another urban environment, you got to know it, and you took back a memory of it.
+If you go to another urban environment, you got to know it, and you take back a memory of it.
 It could be a postcard, but it could also be the transit map.
-So you went to Paris, you rode the Metro, you took a transit map back.
+So, for example, you went to Paris, you rode the Metro, you took a transit map back.

 Our memories of urbanity and cartography, for many people, are closely intertwined for functional and memorial reasons.